 Let’s face it, coop board interviews in New York remain stressful and intrusive.
 However, they exist for a reason.
-In fact, they exist so that the current residents of a building can decide collectively if applicants to buy or rent an apartment in their building.
-They review if they have strong financials and a stable career and personality.
-Therefore, in this article, we will share tips on passing a coop board interview in NYC?
-We will share coop board interview questions.
+They live so that the current building residents can decide collectively if applicants buy or rent an apartment in their building.
+They review if they have solid financials and a stable career and personality.
+Therefore, this article will share tips on passing a coop board interview in NYC.
+We will share interview questions.
 Condo and coop board approvals are very different.
 In theory, a condo board has a right of first refusal but never uses it because they do not have the cash or reserve to purchase a property.
-Only one goal in mind: acing the coop board interview!
+Only have one goal in mind: acing the coop board interview!

-Once the buyer/tenant agrees with regards to the transaction terms, they still haven’t finalized the deal.
-Indeed, the seller or renter will have to go through a rigorous process to get board approval.
-The coop board interview is the highlight of this process.
+Once the buyer/tenant agrees on the transaction terms, they still haven’t finalized the deal.
+Indeed, the seller or renter must undergo a rigorous process to get board approval, and the coop board interview is the highlight of this process.

-The board meeting remains much more personal in nature.
+The board meeting remains much more personal.
 This meeting, a.k.a coop board interview, allows board members to decide whether they want the applicant to be their new neighbor.

-Coop board interviews remain relatively informal in nature.
-They are conversational in a Q&A format.
-There is no right or wrong answer to these questions; the board wants to know more about you in the event where you become their new neighbor.
+Coop board interviews remain relatively informal and conversational in a Q&A format.
+There is no right or wrong answer to these questions; the Board wants to know more about you if you become their new neighbor.

 We’ve compiled some of the more frequent coop board interview questions:

-Once you find your dream new home, remember to give us a call if you want to save money on broker fees and get more insight on how to pass a coop board interview in NYC.
+Once you find your dream new home, remember to call us if you want to save money on broker fees and get more insight on how to pass a coop board interview in NYC.
 NestApple will coach you into a board interview pro!
-We will help you in acing the coop board interview before getting your 2% rebate, of course.
+We will help you ace the coop board interview before getting your 2% rebate.